en flag +1 214 306 68 37

 About ScienceSoft

 ScienceSoft is a global provider of cybersecurity services headquartered in McKinney, Texas, US.
-With Certified Ethical Hackers on board, ScienceSoft’s team offers their expertise to help our customers enhance their cyber defense and maintain their compliance with regulatory standards.
+With Certified Ethical Hackers on board, ScienceSoft’s team offers their expertise to help our clients enhance their cyber defense and maintain their compliance with regulatory standards.
 Customer information safety is ensured by ISO 27001 certification.